anastassia-b/machine-learning/README.md

 ### Neural Network Implementations

 Initially, I will implement the above techniques with Keras and TensorFlow.
-The aim is to learn through a variety of projects, enough to be able to explore original ideas.
+The aim is to learn through a variety of projects, to be able to explore original ideas.